Langston Hughes

 James Mercer Langston Hughes (February 1, 1901 – May 22, 1967) was an American poet, social activist, novelist, playwright, and columnist from Joplin, Missouri.
-One of the earliest innovators of the literary art form called jazz poetry, Hughes is best known as a leader of the Harlem Renaissance.
-He famously wrote about the period that "the Negro was in vogue", which was later paraphrased as "when Harlem was in vogue."
+An early innovator of jazz poetry, Hughes is best known as a leader of the Harlem Renaissance.

-Growing up in a series of Midwestern towns, Hughes became a prolific writer at an early age.
+Growing up in the Midwest, Hughes became a prolific writer at an early age.
 He moved to New York City as a young man, where he made his career.
-He graduated from high school in Cleveland, Ohio, and soon began studies at Columbia University in New York City.
-Although he dropped out, he gained notice from New York publishers, first in The Crisis magazine and then from book publishers, and became known in the creative community in Harlem.
-He eventually graduated from Lincoln University.
-In addition to poetry, Hughes wrote plays and short stories.
-He also published several nonfiction works.
-From 1942 to 1962, as the civil rights movement was gaining traction, he wrote an in-depth weekly column in a leading black newspaper, The Chicago Defender.
+He studied at Columbia University in New York City.
+Although he dropped out, he gained notice from New York publishers, first in The Crisis magazine and then from book publishers, subsequently becoming known in the Harlem creative community.
+His first poetry collection, The Weary Blues, was published in 1926.
+Hughes eventually graduated from Lincoln University.

+In addition to poetry, Hughes wrote plays and published short story collections, novels, and several nonfiction works.
+From 1942 to 1962, as the civil rights movement gained traction, Hughes wrote an in-depth weekly opinion column in a leading black newspaper, The Chicago Defender.